shuyueW1991/company_info_gleaner_II/README.md

 # spider_files
 where all spider files are gathered.

-# nlp_files
-where all nlp files are gathered.

-# misc_files
+# data_files
-where all miscellaneous files are gathered.
+where all data cleaning and treating files are gathered.